euphemism/Bestiary/README.md

 gulp watch
 ```

-Now when you need to put code that will be accessible from anywhere put it in globals.lua, otherwise for any new enemy or collectible, create a lua file in the respective folder under src/
+Now when you need to put code that will be accessible from anywhere put it in globals.lua.
+For any new enemy or collectible, create a lua file in the respective folder under src/ , __Avoid top level local variables in those files as they may be overriden by other files (other than the mod object: see pitbat.lua for example) __

 And that's it, happy coding!